Mary's Story next page

 On December 18th, Mary was surrendered to animal control as an unowned or abandoned stray.
 Mary was obviously in late pregnancy.
 Mary's sweet disposition and her obvious need for a safe home to have her puppies helped her steal the hearts of the folks at Canine Rescue as well as Woof's rescue program.
 As of Friday morning, Mary was still in the shelter while her caretakers urgently searched for a suitable foster home for Mary and her soon-to-arrive puppies.
 She had not yet received any veterinary care and her caretakers suspected that she was already in labor.
 Due to disease transmission concerns, the stress of a noisy and cold environment, as well as the difficulty of providing proper social stimulation to mom and pups, a shelter kennel is generally not a safe or comfortable place to raise puppies.
 A foster home or private kennel environment was the ideal solution.

-Our own Carolyn, who is the "mom" to two locally rescued dogs and a friend to and supporter of Morgantown's rescue organizations, became aware of Mary's plight and brought her situation to the attention of Dr. & Mrs. Zucker Friday morning.
+Our own Carolyn, who is the "mom" to three locally rescued dogs and a friend to and supporter of Morgantown's rescue organizations, became aware of Mary's plight and brought her situation to the attention of Dr. & Mrs. Zucker Friday morning.
 We happily agreed to take Mary and to care for her and her puppies until we can place them through our Adoption Program.
 Mary was brought to AMC this same afternoon.

 Dr. Zucker examined Mary and found her to be generally healthy and fortunately, not yet in labor.
 Ultrasound confirmed strong heartbeats of several puppies and x-rays showed at least 5 (probably 6) puppies.
 The skulls of several puppies are visible at the lower left part of the x-ray shown at right and you can easily see many spinal columns as well.